EighteenZi/rocksdb_wiki/PlainTable-Format.md

 ### Future Plan

-* May consider to materialize the index to be a part of the SST file
+* May consider to materialize the index to be a part of the SST file.
+* Add an option to remove the restriction of file size, by trading off memory consumption of indexes.
 * May build extra more sparse indexes to enable general iterator seeking.